SuperOfficeDocs/superoffice-docs/docs/database/tables/productcategory.md

 ---
-uid: productcategory
+uid: table-productcategory
 title: productcategory table
 description: List for the ProductCategory field of the Product table (Quote Management) so.generated: true
 keywords:
   - "database"
-  - "productcategory"
+  - "ProductCategory"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# ProductCategory Table (408)
+# productcategory Table (408)

-ProductCategory MDO list item table.
+productcategory MDO list item table.
 List for the ProductCategory field of the Product table (Quote Management)

 ## Fields